grimmer0125/d4c-queue/README.md

 4. in your project, `yarn link d4c-queue`.
 Do above ES6/CommonJS import to start to use.
 5. in your project, `yarn unlink d4c-queue` to uninstall.

-The development environment of this library is Node.js v15.14.0.
+The development environment of this library is Node.js v15.14.0 & Visual Studio Code.
 TypeScript 4.2.3 is also used and will be automatically installed in node_modules.

 ### Extra optional steps if you want to use decorators from this library